pyvideo/richard/docs/contributors/dev_layout.rst

     This is the "Django project" part of the project and where the "Django apps" go.
 There are a few:

+    **base**

+        This is where shared code for all the apps go as well as code central to the Django project.
+Middleware, context processors, base templates, static assets, etc.

     **pages**